In February 1972 Inside Sports made its debut on W-O-O-K Radio in Washington, DC changing the way we talk sports in America forever.

 These so-called legends, especially, Dave and Monk Wilkins, they played Butch McAdams like a drum.
 First, Butch didn’t do his homework and they took advantage of him because he didn’t know or understand the landscape of NE playground basketball.

 My problem, I found troubling, Dave Bing using our Coach Dr. Rev. Roundtree’s name in vain.

-For years Dave had answered all my calls when it came to the community.
+For years Dave answered all my calls when it came to the community.
 He was a participant on Inside Sports whenever I needed him, but some how he lost his way when it came to his former teammate and friend Bernard Levi.
-Coach Rev. Roundtree also came up short.
+He also came up short with Coach Rev. Roundtree.
 He failed miserably when he did not reach back to to help those that knew him when he had nothing.
 Dave never seem to understand that the only thing in America a black man owns is his word.

+This success would not have been possible without my coaches, teachers, the maintance workers and a beat cop who had my back.
 My senior year at Spingarn I was homeless.
-This success would not have been possible without my coaches, teachers, the maintance workers and a beat cop who had my back.
 In 1986 I decided to host a ‘Thank You Tribute Luncheon’ for those unselfish core of public servants.
-Bill Lindsey was one of the founders and owners of the popular Foxtrappe Night Club and he was a track and field star and a Spingarn alumnus.
-He was now the owner of Mingles Restaurant located at 14th and L streets NW.
-He loved the idea and we moved ahead.

 I met with my partner in all things community, friend and former high school teammate, Andrew Johnson.
 He had a successful and legendary career in law enforcement.
 He was a DC beat cop and a successful homicide detective.
 He retired as a supervisor for the DEA.
 Andrew joined me in supporting Coach Roundtree–we felt we owed him that much.